-In Section 3.1.4, "Set Primary Database Initialization Parameters" on page 3-3, you set up several standby role initialization parameters to take effect when the primary database is transitioned to the physical standby role.
+In Set Primary Database Initialization Parameters, you set up several standby role initialization parameters to take effect when the primary database is transitioned to the physical standby role.

-Note: This step is necessary only if you plan to perform switchovers.
+This step is necessary only if you plan to perform switchovers.

 If you plan to transition the primary database to the logical standby role, then you must also modify the parameters shown in bold typeface in Example 4-1, so that no parameters need to change after a role transition: